-You can use scopes to determine if your flow runs if you create a new record, if a new record is created by a user within your business unit, or if a new record is created by any user in your organization.
+You can use scopes to determine if your flow runs if you add row, if a new row is added by a user within your business unit, or if a new row is added by any user in your organization.

 |Organization||Action is taken by anyone within the organization or database|

-Triggers that run when a record is updated can also use filtering attributes.
-This ensures that the flow only runs when any of the defined attributes are updated.
+Triggers that run when a row is modified can also use filtering columns.
+This ensures that the flow only runs when any of the defined columns are modified.

-Use filter attributes to prevent your flow from unnecessarily running.
+Use filter columns to prevent your flow from unnecessarily running.

-This flow triggers any time the first or last name of contact that the flow user owns is updated.
+This flow triggers any time the first or last name of a contact that the flow user owns is modified.

-To create a flow that triggers based on create, update, or delete on a record, the user needs to have user level permissions for create, read, write, and delete on the Callback Registration entity.
-Additionally, depending on the scopes defined, the user might need at least that level of read on the same entity.
+To create a cloud flow that triggers based on create, update, or delete on a row, the user needs to have user level permissions for create, read, write, and delete on the Callback Registration table.
+Additionally, depending on the scopes defined, the user might need at least that level of read on the same table.
 Learn more about environment security.

-Use any of the following actions to write data into Common Data Service:
+Use any of the following actions to write data into Dataverse:

-Here's an example of creating a followup task when the given user creates a new account record.
+Here's an example of creating a follow-up task when the given user creates a new account row.

-Write data into customer, owner, and regarding fields
+Write data into customer, owner, and regarding columns

-To write data into customer, owner, and regarding fields, two fields must be populated.
+To write data into customer, owner, and regarding columns, two columns must be populated.